top of page

 Brief Description

-Outside: A solid ice cream shell, usually in classic flavors such as chocolate, hazelnut, or cream.
+Outside: A solid ice cream shell, in classic flavors such as chocolate or hazelnut.

-Chopped or toasted almonds, candied fruit, and dark chocolate shavings.
+Chopped or toasted almonds, candied fruit, dark chocolate shavings, caramel, or whipped cream.

 Spumone